Search

 Many photographers have their own websites.
 Review their portfolio: does the photographer’s style match your brand?
 Do they have experience of photographing museums, galleries, and other indoor environments?
 Do they have experience of working with models?

 Once you’ve identified some potential photographers, send them your brief and request a quote.
+To get an idea of the costs associated with hiring a photographer, the Scottish Artists’ Union offers recommended rates of pay based on Fair Work principles.

 You may also wish to chat with the photographer about their preferred working methods, the level of involvement you’ll have on the day of the photoshoot, and the specifics of your brief.